fsharp/fsharp.github.io/_posts/2014-06-18-fsharp-contributions.md

 You can browse our [core repos](https://github.com/fsharp) and the other [community projects](http://fsharp.org/community/projects/).
 As you can see, there is a huge amount going on in F# open source tooling, libraries and related initiatives!
-We encourage you to both use and contribute to these initiatives.
+We encourage you bothto  use and contribute to these initiatives.

 That said, there are some things we don't do: